 With it's holistic approach homeopathy can often help people even with diseases generally considered to be incurable by conventional medicine.

-Asthma, skin complaints, migraines, hayfever, stress, M.E., depression, and digestive problems are just a few of the more common-place illnesses which can be treated.
+Asthma, skin complaints, migraines, hay fever, stress, M.E., depression, and digestive problems are just a few of the more common-place illnesses which patients come to the clinic suffering from.
 Poor health can also be effectively treated while it is still at the stage of 'I know there is something wrong but no-one can find out what it is', before it becomes a severe pathology, and there is much scope for Homoeopathy as a preventative medicine..

-FOR MORE INFORMATION READ MY BOOK "A SIMPLE GUIDE TO USING HOMOEOPATHY" available from all good bookshops or by emailing me (cost £4.99 + £2.40 p&p.
+OR FOR MORE INFORMATION READ MY BOOK "A SIMPLE GUIDE TO USING HOMOEOPATHY"

 A Typical Session